T-Troll/alienfx-tools/alienfan-tools/README.md

 - `power=<value>` - Set system-defined power level.
 Possible levels autodetected from ACPI, see message at app start
 - `gpu=<value>` - Set GPU power limit.
 Possible values from 0 (no limit) to 4 (max. limit).
 - `getfans` - Show current fan RPMs boost
+- `setfandirect=<fanID>,<value>` - Set one fan to exact boost value.
+If fan is PWM-controlled, it will be direct PWM value.
 - `setfans=<fan1>,<fan2>...` - Set fans RPM boost level (0..100 - in percent).
 Fan1 is for CPU fan, Fan2 for GPU one.
 Number of arguments should be the same as number of fans application detect
 - `direct=<id>,<subid>[,val,val]` - Issue direct Alienware interface command (see below)
 - `directgpu=<id>,<value>` - Issue direct GPU interface command (see below)